 Bralettes vs Bras: What are the Differences?

-While both are trusted lingerie items, there are significant differences between the bra and the bralette bra.
+While both are trusted lingerie items, there are significant differences between the bra and the bralette.

-The immediate difference between the two is the wiring or lack of.
+The immediate difference between a bra and a bralette is the wiring or lack thereof.
 Wiring helps to structure traditional bras, wrapping around the rib cage to support the breasts.
-The bralette favors comfort over support and typically does not include wiring.
-This makes the bralette softer and gentler to wear.

 Support is crucial for most women, and a good sturdy bra is the best way to achieve maximum support.
 The way a bra is constructed helps to position breasts and hold them in place.
 The perfect fitting bra offers transformation.